The Impact of a Nutrition-Focused Livelihoods Program on Child Nutrition in Burkina Faso

 Details of the Intervention

-In Burkina Faso, researchers evaluated the impact of a nutrition-focused livelihoods program on children's nutritional status, productive assets, income.
-One hundred sixty-eight villages were randomly assigned into four groups:
+In Burkina Faso, researchers evaluated the impact of a nutrition-focused livelihoods program on children's nutritional status, household productive assets, and household income.
+A total of 168 villages were randomly assigned into four groups:

 Group 1: Cash transfers: Eligible households in 42 selected villages were offered a total of 20,000 West African Francs (about US$35) each month over the duration of the lean season (June to September) in the first year, and 15,000 West African Francs (about US$25) each month the following year.

-Group 2: Cash transfer + productive asset: In addition to the cash transfer, eligible households in 41 villages were offered the option to choose from livestock vouchers which can be exchanged for sheep or chickens, or seed vouchers which can be exchanged for improved seed varieties.
-Vouchers are valued to purchase approximately 3 sheep or 11 chickens, or improved seeds.
-Participants received farm training according to the asset they’ve chosen: animal husbandry, or water and soil conservation and restoration techniques.
+Group 2: Cash transfer + productive asset: In addition to the cash transfer, eligible households in 41 villages were offered the option to choose from livestock vouchers which could be exchanged for sheep or chickens, or seed vouchers which could be exchanged for improved seed varieties.
+Vouchers were valued to purchase approximately 3 sheep or 11 chickens, or improved seeds.
+Participants received farm training according to the asset they chose: animal husbandry, or water and soil conservation and restoration techniques.

 Group 3: Cash transfer + productive asset + nutrition component: Eligible households in 42 villages received cash transfers, productive assets and a nutrition component.
 Eligible households were offered an allotment of enriched flour each month for any pregnant or nursing women, or young children aged 6 to 23 months.
 Eligible households were also given materials to grow small gardens for personal consumption.

-Comparison group: Households in 43 villages did not receive any of the aforementioned interventions.
+Comparison group: Households in 43 villages did not receive any of the interventions.

 The household selection process lasted from December 2017 to February 2018.
 The initial survey was conducted between March and June 2018.
 The program duration was two years.
-The research team conducted an intermediate survey in 2019 and the final survey in 2020.
-An additional survey to measure the long-term impacts will be performed in 2021.
+The research team conducted an intermediate survey in 2019,the final survey in 2020, and a follow-up survey in 2021 to measure the long-term impacts.

 Results and Policy Lessons

-The full program reduced chronic malnutrition4 among children under five by about a third after two years.
+The full program reduced chronic malnutrition among children under five by about a third after two years.
 This positive effect was identified in households that received full intervention (cash transfer, productive investments, nutrition).
-The impact seems to be driven by an increase in calorie intake.
+The impact seemed to be driven by an increase in calorie intake.
 Eligible households report having access to more food and more consistently over time (22 percent reduction in severe food insecurity compared to the comparison group).
-No changes were detected in anemia levels or on the dietary diversity index.
+The effects on chronic malnutrition remained in the follow-up survey one year later, but to a lesser extent because some children tend to emerge naturally from chronic malnutrition as they grow older.
+The number of children with mild anemia also decreased slightly in group 3, suggesting that nutritional quality could have improved because of the program.

-The full program had moderate effects on acute malnutrition5 after one year.
+The full program had moderate effects on acute malnutrition after one year.
 The researchers found a 1.2 percentage point decrease in the percentage of children under the age of five with acute malnutrition one year after the start of the program.
-However, these effects did not persist in the final survey conducted two years after the start of the program.
+These effects did not persist in the final survey conducted two years after the start of the program.
+However, in the follow-up survey, acute malnutrition had decreased by two percentage points.

 The program was effective in combating food insecurity and malnutrition only when it was implemented with all its components.
 Researchers found no impact among group 1 (only conditional transfers) and group 2 (conditional transfers and productive investments).
-However, they do not have evidence to conclude that a program that only contains the nutrition component will be effective.
+However, they did not have evidence to conclude that a program that only contained the nutrition component would be effective.
 It is possible that the positive effects observed were the result of an interaction between the three components.

-The program had no effect on non-agricultural / livestock activities or household income.
-Researchers hypothesize that household prioritize the cash transfer’s use to meet food consumption needs with little leftover to generate significant investment in non-agricultural/ livestock activities.
-Similarly, the weak effects of the program on agricultural/ livestock (only significant for group 3) limit families' ability to increase their income.
+The program had no effect on livestock income.
+Researchers hypothesize that households prioritized the cash transfer’s use to meet food consumption needs with little leftover to generate significant investment in livestock activities.
+Only households that received the full version of the program (group 3) experienced significant effects, but the effects disappeared in the follow-up survey.
+Part of this issue was because the transfers reduced the sale price of animals, which in turn reduced income from livestock.

 1 World Health Organization (WHO), “Children: Improving Survival and Well-Being,” accessed April 23, 2021, https://www.who.int/news-room/fact-sheets/detail/children-reducing-mortality.